 Growing up with mixed religious and ethnic backgrounds has helped me analyse the differences in the beauty standards of Northern and southern Nigeria.
 These two regions, different in many ways, are similar in beauty standards for women.

-Although in Northern Nigeria, this beauty standard is further solidified with the Arabian and Indian influences on Hausa culture.
-This preference for light skin was confirmed in a book written by Smith in 1965, the author tells of a preference for light skin or reddish skin.
+In Northern Nigeria, this beauty standard is further solidified by Arabian and Indian influences on Hausa culture.
+This preference for light skin was confirmed in a book written by Smith in 1965; the author tells of a choice between fair skin or reddish skin.

 This necessity or obsession with beauty standards and attaining certain levels of "pretty" continually create the perfect environment for colourism and fatphobia.